Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Background and Related Work

-Another data augmentation technique shown to improve strong performance against such corruptions is $\mathtt{DeepAugment}$ \citep{Hendrycks:ICCV:2021}, which distorts images by perturbing internal representations of image-to-image networks.
-These perturbations include zeroing, negating, convolving, transposing, applying activation functions, etc. and generate semantically similar images for training.
+Another data augmentation technique shown to improve performance against such image corruptions is $\mathtt{DeepAugment}$ \cite{Hendrycks:ICCV:2021}, which distorts images by perturbing internal representations of image-to-image networks.
+These perturbations include zeroing, negating, convolving, transposing, applying activation functions, etc., and it generates semantically similar images for training.
+Although Patch Gaussian augmentations have been explored where noise is added to randomly selected patches on images \cite{Lopes:2019}, their method did not explore consistency regularization and lacked theoretical analysis on the loss landscape.

-While these baseline offer good performance, they still have difficulty dealing with certain noise and blur-based corruptions which can be further improved upon.
-We show that our Gaussian noise consistency regularization approach outperforms these methods under noise domain shifts, and when it is combined with diverse data augmentations, it achieves near SOTA performance against unforeseen common corruptions.
+While these diverse data augmentation frameworks offer good performance, they still have difficulty dealing with certain noise and blur-based corruptions which can be further improved upon.

+\textbf{Our Approach.} We show that our Gaussian noise consistency regularization approach outperforms these methods under noise domain shifts.
+In addition, when it is combined with more diverse data augmentations, it achieves near state-of-the-art performance against unforeseen common corruptions (weather, digital, noise, blur).